Without Giannis, Bucks beat Hawks 123-112 for 3-2 lead

 TIP-INS

 Hawks: Center Clint Capela was in the starting lineup after being listed as questionable before the game due to inflammation in his right eye.
 Capela took an inadvertent elbow to the face from Milwaukee’s Sam Merrill late in Game 4.
-He had six points and eight rebounds. … The Hawks are 6-3 in road playoff games.
+He had six points and eight rebounds.

 Bucks: During his pregame availability, Bucks coach Mike Budenholzer offered no update on when Antetokounmpo might be able to return.
 Budenholzer said Antetokounmpo did some work in the weight room and training area but didn’t wasn’t with his teammates on the court Thursday morning. … The Bucks made their first two 3-point attempts but missed their next 12 and finished 9 of 29.